Gerhard Berger: Early years

-Berger was fortunate to be alive after a serious road accident shortly after entering Formula One.
-A week after the 1984 season ended, he was driving home in his BMW 323i through the hills above Salzburg when his car was rammed from behind, resulting in it cartwheeling off a cliff.
-Berger, at that time not wearing the seatbelt, was thrown clear of the BMW through the rear window.
-By chance, the first car on the crash scene was occupied by two surgeons who specialised in back injuries.
+Shortly after entering Formula One, Berger was fortunate to have survived a serious road accident.
+A week after the 1984 season ended, he was driving home in his BMW 323i through the hills above Salzburg.
+Suddenly his car was rammed from behind, resulting in it cartwheeling off a cliff.
+Berger was at that time not wearing a seatbelt, and was thrown clear of the BMW through the rear window.
+By chance the first car on the crash scene was occupied by two surgeons specialising in back injuries.
 The doctors realised the extent of his injuries (a broken neck and some damaged bones in his back) and made sure he was not moved until special equipment arrived.
 Following emergency surgery, and a stay in hospital in Innsbruck, he made a full recovery.